-Some items are returned in brand new condition, in such cases, it should be sold on Amazon as new.
+Some items are returned in brand-new condition, in such cases, they should be sold on Amazon as new.
 But if the returned products are used, then they should be tested and graded, which is a time-consuming process.

 To maximize profits, you’ll need to make your listings appealing to your new customers and make your product listings come up higher in search results.